 De Blasio to require city employees to get vaccinated or be tested weekly

-NYC mayor is threatening 'very tough' consequences for city workers who don't comply
+NYC mayor also threatening 'very tough' consequences for unvaccinated workers who don't wear masks

 New York City Mayor Bill de Blasio said Monday that he is requiring all New York City employees to be vaccinated – or tested once per week for COVID-19 – by Sept.
 13, and said the city will step up its enforcement of its mask mandate for unvaccinated workers, threatening "very tough" consequences.

+De Blasio also announced that New York City is pushing Facebook, Twitter and Instagram to deplatform the 12 individuals who one study alleged are the most prolific spreaders of vaccine disinformation.
+He said that in a letter to Mark Zuckerberg and Jack Dorsey, he will convey that "if you don't stop the lies then you are complicit in the spread of COVID."

-The comments come as de Blasio has avoided reinstating a mask mandate in his city as some other liberal enclaves – like Los Angeles and Provincetown, Massachusetts – have done in light of the delta variant.
+The comments come as de Blasio has avoided reinstating a universal mask mandate in his city as some other liberal enclaves – like Los Angeles and Provincetown, Massachusetts – have done in light of the delta variant.
 The mayor instead has pushed vaccination as the best way to squash the pandemic.

 "On Sept.
 13 the entire city workforce will be mandated under the COVID safety mandate to either get vaccinated, which is far preferable, or get tested once a week," de Blasio said.
 "This is about our recovery… this is about keeping people safe."